 If you want to extract a result from the recently executed time step, you can do that by using a ModelObject object and a method called GetCurrentResult.
-The modelObject specifies the element in the entire model setup from which we will extract a result data.
-A ModelObject could be a river node, a water user, a reservoir, a catchment, an extraction rule, etc. The method GetCurrentResult requires as argument a string with name of the required quantity item:
+The modelObject instance specifies the element in the entire model setup from which we will extract a result data value.
+A ModelObject instance could be a river node, a water user, a reservoir, a catchment, an extraction rule, etc. The method GetCurrentResult requires as argument a string with name of the required quantity item:

-ModelObject N2 = myEngine.GetModelObject("N2"); double flow = N2.GetCurrentResult("Water leaving model area");
+''' ModelObject N2 = myEngine.GetModelObject("N2"); double flow = N2.GetCurrentResult("Water leaving model area"); '''